 Sledging and snowshoeing

 The secured sledge run with its conveyor belt is a constant hit.
-The site is also the starting point for several waymarked snowshoe routes, notably towards the Lispach peat bog, a remarkable natural area in spring.
+The site is also the starting point for several waymarked snowshoe routes, notably towards the peat bog and the Col du Bramont.
+Snowshoes are available to hire on site, expect around 10 € for a half-day.

 Practical